Menu

 Transportation

 • Agency-owned private transportation from your hotel in Cusco’s Historic Center to the trek starting point at Challacancha.
-All vehicles belong to and are operated by MACHU PICCHU PERU TRAVEL, driven by highly trained professional drivers who know the route thoroughly.
+All vehicles belong , driven by highly trained professional drivers who know the route thoroughly.

 • Return transportation according to the option selected: by train from Aguas Calientes to Ollantaytambo and then by agency-owned private vehicle to Cusco, or entirely by private vehicle from Hidroeléctrica to Cusco.